Hike Table Mountain

 - or cross straight to the other side

 - Hikes range from 3 - 8 hours.

 This massif jutting out of Table Mountain offers unique views of Cape Town from a thousand meters high.

-Or, if you choose not to summit, skip the final push to the very top, and reach its lovely contour paths that cross rocky streams and gorges high above the City Bowl where sugar-birds hang out in protea groves.
+Or, skip the final push to the very top, and reach its lovely contour paths, cross rocky streams and gorges high above the City Bowl where sugar-birds hang out in protea groves.

-With Table Mountain as a dramatic backdrop, you can take brief scrambles to historic vantage points, and caves still used for worship.
+With Table Mountain as a dramatic backdrop take brief scrambles to historic vantage points, and caves still used for worship.

-For help planning your Cape mountain outing please contact me here.
+For help planning your Cape Town mountain outing please contact me here.
 Thanks.